nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Ageless Perfection:** Elves are immune to sleep, charm, slow, haste, aging, and energy drain effects, *unless* those effects are results of the magic of an Elf (self or other, alive or undead).

-**Ancient Arcanists (Spellcaster):** Elves can cast spells from the magic-user list.
-Elves begin the game with a spellbook containing *Read Magic*.
-Additionally the book contains a base of one (1) randomly-determined bonus spell.
+**Ancient Arcanists (Spellcaster):** Elves can cast magical spells.
+Elves begin the game with a spellbook containing the cantrip *Red Magic*.
+Additionally the book contains a base of one (1) randomly-determined bonus level 1 spell.
 This number of bonus spells is directly modified by the Elf's INT mod, which can reduce the bonus amount to zero (but not lower).
+The Elf can choose to gain two (2) random bonus cantrips in place of any one (1) bonus level 1 spell.

 At each new level the Elf adds one (1) new spell to their book from their own ongoing experimentation, and they can add more by transcribing scrolls and magical texts found in dungeons.
 Spells are memorized, cast and forgotten per normal magic rules.

 At the start of play, a new Elf can only cast level 1 spells.
 This maximum spell level increases by +1 at every odd-numbered level of experience.